 Thus the snake around the staff became the symbol of healing or medicine in the West…

 …That is, until around 1850 when, amid much confusion, the U.S. military mistakenly adopted the staff of Hermes, known as the caduceus.
 The caduceus has two serpents coiled around a winged staff.
 Even though the single serpent is still used, the caduceus is the symbol we are most familiar with today:

 This is not correct because the caduceus does not signify healing.
 Instead it signifies lying, thieving, smooth talking, and alchemy.

 Hmm…maybe it is correct.

-Many have compared Asclepius’ staff to Moses’ serpent in Numbers 21 – the one that God commanded him to put on a pole so the Israelites could be healed as they looked upon it.
+Many people have compared Asclepius’ staff to the serpent Moses placed on a pole in Numbers 21, which God commanded him to do so that the Israelites could be healed by looking at it.

 And of course, Christians see this as a foreshadowing of Christ on the cross.
-Moses’ serpent foreshadowed Christ because although sinless, he was made “in the likeness” of sin.
+Moses’ serpent foreshadowed Christ because, although sinless, Christ was made ‘in the likeness’ of sin.

 Whatever happened to Asclepius?
 The answer is that he angered the wrong god.
 His powers grew to such an extent that he started raising people from the dead.
 This angered Hades, the god of the underworld, since Asclepius was now depopulating his realm.
 Hades took the complaint upstairs to the chief god Zeus who agreed with him and killed the god-man Asclepius with a thunderbolt.
 Later, Zeus relented and resurrected Asclepius and enthroned him in the heavenly places far above the earth as the constellation Ophiuchus, the Serpent Holder.
 From there, according to myth, he still directed his healing powers to those who asked.